cmckay01/RayTrace/README.md

 # RayTrace
-A ray tracing project built in C++
+A ray tracing project built in C/C++